Professor Derek Sinclair receives prestigious RSC award

 His research contribution includes elucidating structure-composition-property relationships in a variety of material types with particular expertise in chemical doping (and distribution) to manipulate the defect chemistry and conduction mechanisms of perovskite-based oxides for energy applications.
 The range of functionality has spanned from polar dielectrics, incipient ferroelectrics, thermoelectrics, high temperature superconductors to mixed ionic/electronic conductors and solid electrolytes.
 Device applications include; multilayer ceramic capacitors, thermoelectric generators and solid oxide fuel cells.

 An expertise of the group is to use impedance spectroscopy to characterise the electrical microstructures of heterogeneous electroceramics that contain (via dopant and/or defect segregation) core-shell intra-grain architectures and/or Schottky-barrier dominated grain boundaries/surface layers.
-Recent efforts, in collaboration with Dr Julian Dean, Lecturer in Materials Science, include simulation of impedance spectroscopy data from conventional and micro-probe contact electrodes on heterogeneous microstructures to provide a more complete understanding of current flow on both an average and local scale.
+Recent efforts (in collaboration with Dr Julian Dean at Sheffield) include simulation of impedance spectroscopy data from conventional and micro-probe contact electrodes on heterogeneous microstructures to provide a more complete understanding of current flow on both an average and local scale.

-His work with industry and Knowledge Transfer Project with AVX Ltd (Coleraine, NI) has led to a new range of BaTiO3-based Multilayer Ceramic Capacitors.
+He works with industry and a Knowledge Transfer Project with AVX Ltd (Coleraine, NI) led to a new range of BaTiO3-based Multilayer Ceramic Capacitors.